Studebaker Light Four

-The Studebaker Light Four was an automobile produced by the Studebaker Corporation of South Bend, Indiana in 1918 and 1919.
-The car was officially designated Model SH Series 19 and available as a touring car, sedan and roadster.
+The Studebaker Light Four was an automobile produced by the Studebaker Corporation of South Bend, Indiana, in 1918 and 1919.
+The car was officially designated Model SH Series 19 and was available as a touring car, sedan, and roadster.

-The Light Four rode a 112 in wheelbase, and was powered by Studebaker's side-valve inline 192 cuin four-cylinder engine, delivering 40 bhp at 2,000 rpm.
+The Light Four had a 112 in wheelbase, and was powered by Studebaker's side-valve, inline, 192 cuin, four-cylinder engine, delivering 40 bhp at 2,000 rpm.
 It shared the chassis and length with the Studebaker Light Six.

-The Light Four was dropped in 1920 as Studebaker shifted its model range to the more popular Light Six, Special Six and the Big Six.
+The Light Four was dropped in 1920, as Studebaker shifted its model range to the more popular Light Six, Special Six, and Big Six.

 Because of its low production numbers, the Light Four is considered to be a rare model by Studebaker collectors of this era of automobile.
-Retail prices started from US$1,125 to $1,685 ($ to $ in dollars).
+Retail prices ranged from US$1,125 to $1,685 ($ to $ in dollars).